Types of Nonqualified Deferred Compensation Plans

 NQDC Plan Types

-There are two general types of NQDC plans: top-hat plans and deferred savings plans.
-Top-hat plans are generally paid by employers, while deferred savings plans are based on the amount of compensation deferred by each employee.
+There are 2 types of NQDC plans: top-hat plans and deferred savings plans.
+Top-hat plans are generally paid by employers, while deferred savings plans are based on the compensation amount deferred by each employee.
 Under these general categories are several subtypes: salary reduction arrangements, bonus deferral plans, supplemental executive retirement plans (SERPs), and excess benefit plans.
 Excess benefit plans are designed to provide benefits that exceed the limits defined in IRC §415.
 Phantom stock plans are also a type of NQDC plan.

 With salary reduction arrangements and bonus deferral plans, employees defer a portion of their own earnings, so these plans are much like defined contribution plans.
 SERPs and excess benefit plans are funded by employers to provide a defined benefit in retirement, so they are equivalent to defined benefit plans.